Gboster-0/DMM-To-VMF/README.md

 3. Run Main.js

 After that a file named 'output.vmf' will appear, if it takes more than 5 seconds something probably went wrong

+4. Launch the hammer editor (comes pre-installed with games that use it)
+5. Open up the 'output.vmf' file
+6. Export the map